 If you have made a will

 It is possible to make a change to your will at any time.
 If you have already made a will and would like to include JST, you can simply add a codicil to your will, on a separate piece of paper, stipulating any amendments you would like to make to your original will.
-Your solicitor will be able to help you, although you may be able to do this without his/her help.
-If this is the case we strongly recommend that a copy of the codicil is sent to your solicitor afterwards.
-You can use the word document Codicil to help you.
+Your solicitor will be able to help you.
+Please click here to access a specimen Codicil.

 Ways to leave a gift in your will

-Pecuniary legacy: A specific sum, which can be index-linked to safeguard its future value
+Pecuniary legacy: A specific sum, which can be index-linked, if desired, to safeguard its future value

 Specific legacy: A particular item to be used or sold by the beneficiary